astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 the object, which is the opposite of a glass optical lens.
-To make a glass lens behave like a gravitational lens, its curvature would have to be greatest near the center, much like the base of a stemmed wine glass.
-Fig X shows a couple of examples of glass lenses that were constructed deliberately to behave like gravitational lenses.
+To make a glass lens behave like a gravitational lens, its curvature would have to be greatest near the center, much like the base of a stemmed wine glass.  {numref}`glasslens` shows an example of a glass lens that was constructed deliberately to behave like a gravitational lens.
+The glass in the photograph was about 45 cm in diameter, and the curved middle extended roughly 10 cm toward the viewer.

 ```{figure} images/glasslens.jpg
 :alt: glasslens